HaiderNuur/Data-Analyst-Journey/Google Courses/Google Sheets - advanced Topics/Notes.md

 2. Conditional Formating - Format> Conditional formatting, choose single color or color scale to play with it.

 ## Module 2
+# Quiz
+- Thomas sends “South America forecast report” to On the Rise partner owner Seroja Malone.
+Seroja wants to create a data validation rule to ensure that Column C only includes sales from the month of June.
+What does she need to do?
+Select all that apply.
+> She can open the Data menu, select Data validation, choose Column C, select Add criteria, and choose Text equals June.
+Then, select Save, She can right click on Column C, select Data validation, select Add criteria, and choose Text equals June.
+Then, select Save

+- Seroja selects the cell H30.
+It contains the following formula: =H1+H8.
+She copies the contents from H30 to cell I30.
+What happens to the formula?
+Select the correct response.
+> The formula automatically updates to =I1+I8
+- Seroja determines that she does not want the formula in cell H30 to change from =H1+H8 when she copies it to cell I30.
+What does she need to do to keep the formula constant when copy pasting?
+Select the correct response.
+> She can turn it into an absolute reference by changing the formula to =$H1+$H8

+## Module 3